-If you are processing personal data as part of your political campaigning activities, you will need to comply with the General Data Protection Regulation (GDPR).
+If you are processing personal data as part of your political campaigning activities, you will need to comply with the UK General Data Protection Regulation (UK GDPR).

 Personal data includes, but is not limited to, names and addresses from the electoral register, the marked register and of your members.
 It also includes any information an individual has provided to you or any information you infer about individuals.